microsoft/vscode-dev-containers/script-library/docs/awscli.md

+**IMPORTANT NOTE: We're starting to migrate contents of this repo to the [devcontainers org](https://github.com/devcontainers), as part of the work on the [open dev container specification](https://containers.dev).**

+**We've currently migrated the `aws-cli` Feature to [devcontainers/features/src/aws-cli](https://github.com/devcontainers/features/tree/main/src/aws-cli).**

+**For more details, you can review the [announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1589).**

 # AWS CLI Install Script

 *Installs the AWS CLI along with needed dependencies.
 Useful for base Dockerfiles that often are missing required install dependencies like gpg.*